Pokémon Scarlet & Violet: Elite Four And Champions Full Guide

 Geeta: The Final Test (Level 61-62)

-Once you are fully prepared and ready to combat Geeta, go to the next gate and choose “yes” to the confirmation question to further proceed.
-You will enter the rooftop of Pokémon League and get challenged by Top Champion Geeta.
-Like any other Elite Four or Champions in Pokémon Scarlet and Violet, Geeta will not hold back during the battle.
+When fully prepared to face Geeta, proceed to the next gate and select “yes” to confirm.
+You’ll reach the Pokémon League rooftop and face Top Champion Geeta.
+Geeta won’t hold back during the battle.

-You might be surprised but Geeta’s Pokémon lineup is mixed, unlike the previous Elite Four you challenged.
-All her Pokémons belong to different types and therefore, we have mentioned all Pokémons you will encounter from her side and how to beat them.
+Geeta’s Pokémon lineup is diverse, unlike the previous Elite Four.
+They belong to various types.
+Here are the Pokémon you’ll encounter from her side and how to defeat them.

 The first Pokémon Geeta introduces is Espathra, a Psychic-type Pokémon.
 Her Pokémon is leveled up to 61 and requires a good strategy to be defeated.
 Espartha is 2x weak against Bug, Ghost, and Dark-type Pokémons and resists damage by Fighting and Psychic-type Pokémons.